-Residents living along Camino Capilla Vieja would like to see speed humps or other traffic calming measures to slow traffic.
-Several other areas in La Cienega have expressed an interest in traffic calming measures.
+Several areas in La Cienega have expressed an interest in traffic calming measures including the residents along Camino Capilla Vieja.
 Review and possible implementation of the County's Traffic Calming Policy, Resolution 2013-102, should be initiated at the neighborhood level.
 Once traffic calming has been implemented, monitoring of the performance of the project should be undertaken to assure that speeds have indeed been reduced, and to provide valuable lessons for future traffic-calming projects.